gpaschalidis/CGrasp/README.md

          └── subject_meshes
 ```

-- To test CGrasp you need the pre-trained refinenet model from GrabNet.
+- To test CGrasp you need the pre-trained RefineNet model from GrabNet.
 Download this model from the [GRAB website](https://grab.is.tue.mpg.de),
 and move it in the folder "pretrained" as described below:
 ```bash
      cgrasp